EnterpriseDB/repmgr/README.md

-Note that with cascading replication, `repmgr standby follow` can also be used to detach a standby from its current upstream server and follow another upstream server, including the master.
+Note that with cascading replication, `repmgr standby follow` can also be used to detach a standby from its current upstream server and follow the master.
+However it's currently not possible to have it follow another standby;
+we hope to improve this in a future release.

 Performing a switchover with repmgr